Correspondents

 - Aka: Joshua Iremonger III

 - Biography: Joshua Iremonger III was born in 1717 to Sarah Lascelles and Joshua Iremonger II.
-Joshua was married three times: First to Delicia Fryer in 1742, next to Elizabeth Lacey in 1752 and finally to Penelope Dunbar (née Morgan) in 1770.
+Joshua was married three times: first to Delicia Fryer in 1742, next to Elizabeth Lacey in 1752 and finally to Penelope Dunbar (née Morgan) in 1770.
 He died on 31st December 1804.
 Penelope and Joshua Iremonger III were long-time friends of Mary Hamilton’s.
 They wrote to each other frequently about royal gossip, mutual friends and acquaintances and their families.

 - Project ID: JI3